3.48%

 Early repayment fee or loan cancellation fee: Most banks charge a fee of 2.5% to 3% for early repayment or cancellation of the loan.

-It is always a good idea to compare your options before choosing one that best suits your needs.
+It is always a good idea to compare personal loan interest rates and your options before choosing the best personal loan deal that suits your needs most.

 These are the main considerations of a personal loan: